qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 #.
 Click :guilabel:`Run`

-   After the clipping operation has completed, leave the :guilabel:`Clip Raster by Extent` dialog open, to be able to reuse the clipping area
+   After the clipping operation has completed, leave the :guilabel:`Clip Raster by Mask Layer` dialog open, to be able to reuse the clipping area
 #.
 Select the ``Rainfall`` raster layer in the :guilabel:`Input layer`
    dropdown list and save your output as :file:`Rainfall_clipped.tif`